brandur/sorg/content/nanoglyphs-drafts/008-actix.md

 > actix is single threaded, it runs in multiple threads but each thread is independent, so no synchronization is needed

-To maximize performance, Actix leverages a combination of threading for true parallelism _and_ an asynchronous runtime for in-thread concurrency.
-Starting an Actix web server spins up a number of worker threads (by default [equal to the number of logical CPUs](https://actix.rs/docs/server/#multi-threading) on the system) and creates a tokio runtime for async/await handling inside each one.
+To maximize performance, Actix uses a combination of threading for true parallelism _and_ an asynchronous runtime for in-thread concurrency.
+Starting an Actix web server spins up a number of worker threads (by default equal to the number of logical CPUs on the system) and creates a `tokio` runtime for async/await handling inside each one.

 No state is shared between threads by default, although users can use various Rust primitives to synchronize access to some shared state if they'd like to.
 In the case of `actix-core`, each thread spawned get its own local Postgres connection, so no thread waits on any other as it's serving requests.